The Case Files of Lord El-Melloi II: Media

-Novel
+Light novels

 The Case Files of Lord El-Melloi II was written by Makoto Sanda, considered to be his first work after being approached by Type-Moon.
 During a session of tabletop RPG game Red Dragon, alongside Nasu and Gen Urobuchi, Nasu asked Makoto if he could actually write a story for the Fate series.
 It was then on TYPE-MOON FEST in July 2012 that Nasu asked Makoto to write a story for Waver Velvet/Lord El-Melloi II, on which he agreed.
 The first novel was first published by Type-Moon under their Type-Moon Books label on Comiket 87 on December 30, 2014.
 The tenth and last was published on May 17, 2019.
 It was illustrated by Mineji Sakamoto.
 Kadokawa Shoten later released the novels in a paperback edition.

 A sequel novel series titled The Adventures of Lord El-Melloi II (ロード・エルメロイII世の冒険, Rōdo Erumeroi Nisei no Bōken) was announced in December 2019.
 The first volume was released on December 25, 2020.

 Manga

 A manga adaptation by Makoto Sanda with illustrations from Tō Azuma began serialization in Kadokawa Shoten's Young Ace magazine on October 4, 2017.
-As of March 2023, ten volumes have been released.
+As of July 2025, thirteen volumes have been released.